UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.KX_GameObject.rst

       :arg blend_mode: how to blend this layer with previous layers
       :type blend_mode: one of :ref:`these constants <gameobject-playaction-blend>`

-   .. method:: stopAction(layer=0)
+   .. method:: stopAction([layer])

       Stop playing the action on the given layer.

-      :arg layer: The layer to stop playing.
+      :arg layer: The layer to stop playing, defaults to 0 if no value passed.
       :type layer: integer

-   .. method:: getActionFrame(layer=0)
+   .. method:: getActionFrame([layer])

       Gets the current frame of the action playing in the supplied layer.

-      :arg layer: The layer that you want to get the frame from.
+      :arg layer: The layer that you want to get the frame from, defaults to 0 if no value passed.
       :type layer: integer

       :return: The current frame of the action
       :rtype: float

-   .. method:: getActionName(layer=0)
+   .. method:: getActionName([layer])

       Gets the name of the current action playing in the supplied layer.

-      :arg layer: The layer that you want to get the action name from.
+      :arg layer: The layer that you want to get the action name from, defaults to 0 if no value passed.
       :type layer: integer

       :return: The name of the current action
       :rtype: string

-   .. method:: setActionFrame(frame, layer=0)
+   .. method:: setActionFrame(frame[, layer])

       Set the current frame of the action playing in the supplied layer.

-      :arg layer: The layer where you want to set the frame
+      :arg layer: The layer where you want to set the frame, default to 0 if no value passed.
       :type layer: integer
       :arg frame: The frame to set the action to
       :type frame: float

-   .. method:: isPlayingAction(layer=0)
+   .. method:: isPlayingAction([layer])

       Checks to see if there is an action playing in the given layer.

-      :arg layer: The layer to check for a playing action.
+      :arg layer: The layer to check for a playing action, defaults to 0 if no value passed.
       :type layer: integer

       :return: Whether or not the action is playing
       :rtype: boolean

-   .. method:: addDebugProperty (name, debug = True)
+   .. method:: addDebugProperty (name[, debug])

       Adds a single debug property to the debug list.

       :arg name: name of the property that added to the debug list.
       :type name: string
-      :arg debug: the debug state.
+      :arg debug: the debug state, default to True is no value passed.
       :type debug: boolean